 - Make sure that you test your programs before submitting them.
 You may only submit your assignment once. - All code in any form generated from this course becomes the intellectual property of Pacific University.
-You may not share this code with anyone without obtaining written permission from Pacific University. - Neither computer failure, software failure, nor lack of computer access are accepted as excuses for late programs; therefore, start work on the programs as soon as they are assigned, and don't put them off until the last minute.
-Further, corruption of programs due to bad disk media is also not accepted as an excuse for late programs; therefore, always keep a current backup of all programs on a separate disk.
-Please note that the Computer Science departmental servers are not backed up. - 3.
+You may not share this code with anyone without obtaining written permission from Pacific University. - 3.
+Homework Assignments: All homework must be placed on the instructor's desk by 11:45am on the day it is due.
+The homework does not have to be word-processed, but you must make sure that it is neat and tidy, and if multiple sheets of paper are used then these must be stapled. - 4.
 No early or late exams/final will be given.
-No incompletes will be given. - 4.
+No incompletes will be given. - 5.
 Academic Dishonesty: Pacific University has no tolerance for academic dishonesty.
 It is university policy that all acts of academic dishonesty be reported to the Associate Dean.
 Forms of academic dishonesty include, but are not limited to, plagiarism, fabrication, cheating, tampering with grades, forging signatures, and using electronic information resources in violation of acceptable use policies.
-Please consult the Academic Conduct Policies in the A&S Catalog for more details. - For programming assignments, plagiarism takes the form of, but is not limited to copying code from someone else, whether copying files, glancing at someone else's code, typing from someone else's notes or typing while they dictate.
+Please consult the Academic Conduct Policies in the A&S Catalog for more details. - For programming assignments, plagiarism takes the form of, but is not limited to, copying code from someone else, whether copying files, typing from someone else's notes or typing while they dictate.
 The source can be a classmate, former student, website, program listing found in the trash, or anything else.
-Furthermore, plagiarism even on a small part of the program is cheating. - You should also note that aiding someone else's cheating also constitutes cheating.
-You should never leave your code where someone else could have access to it, such as staying logged onto a machine or placing solutions in the recycling bin where another student may take it. - Sanctions that may be imposed for academic dishonesty are: - First offense for cheating on an exam: zero on the exam. - First offense for cheating on a programming assignment or written homework: zero on the assignment and 5% subtracted from your course total. - Second offense for cheating of any kind: 'F' in the course - 5.
+Furthermore, plagiarism even on a small part of the program is cheating. - Working together on homework assignments is also considered cheating.
+Homework assignments must be completed individually. - You should also note that aiding someone else's cheating also constitutes cheating.
+You should never leave your code where someone else could have access to it, such as staying logged onto a machine or placing solutions in the recycling bin where another student may take it. - Sanctions that may be imposed for academic dishonesty are: - First offense for cheating on an exam: zero on the exam. - First offense for cheating on a programming assignment or written homework: zero on the assignment and 5% subtracted from your course total. - Second offense for cheating of any kind: 'F' in the course - 6.
 Any important issue pertaining to class such as the need to miss an exam or grade issues will not be discussed via email.
-I will not even reply to your email if the issue is important; therefore, do not assume that no response means everything is OK. - 6.
-You may be asked to leave the class if you are causing a distraction e.g. cell phone ringing, talking, etc. - 7.
+I will not even reply to your email if the issue is important; therefore, do not assume that no response means everything is OK. - 7.
+You may be asked to leave the class if you are causing a distraction e.g. cell phone ringing, talking, etc. - 8.
 If you have a complaint regarding a grade on an assignment or exam, write a one paragraph description of why you feel the grade is incorrect and deliver it to the instructor within five working days of when the graded material was returned to you.
-I will not consider any grade changes later than five working days after the graded material was returned. - 8.
+I will not consider any grade changes later than five working days after the graded material was returned. - 9.
 If you have a documented disability covered under the ADA then services and accommodations are available from LSS (Learning Support Services).
 If you need reasonable accommodations to fully participate in course activities or meet course requirements, you must contact Edna K. Gehring, Director of LSS, at X2107.
 She will meet with you, review the documentation of their disabilities, and discuss the services Pacific offers.